swiftlang/swift/docs/LibraryEvolution.rst

 A Unifying Theme
 ~~~~~~~~~~~~~~~~

-So far this proposal has talked about ways to give up flexibility for several
+So far this document has talked about ways to give up flexibility for several
 different kinds of declarations: ``@inlineable`` for functions,
 ``@fixed_contents`` for structs, etc. Each of these has a different set of
 constraints it enforces on the library author and promises it makes to clients.